sourcegraph/handbook/content/engineering/search/iteration_log.md

     - We have a project board representing remaining design + implementation work for future iterations.
 - **Work log:**
     - 2020-09-25: Exploratory work has been made to understand how the search results page currently works and how the streaming search POC has been built.
 [Notes](https://docs.google.com/document/d/1ApXqBr9tasltKPvV9KHp64VzPekH5vCKOcAWz6Am6Ng/edit#heading=h.q8u68shhkq3i)
+    - 2020-10-02: There is now an initial design ([Figma link](https://www.figma.com/file/IyiXZIbPHK447NCXov0AvK/13928-Streaming-search?node-id=25%3A451)].
+More functionality has been added to the existing streaming search POC: repository searcha and dynamic filters.

 ### Enterprise homepage